Finnhub-Stock-API/finnhub-js/docs/DefaultApi.md

 Company ESG Scores

-&lt;p&gt;This endpoint provides ESG scores and important indicators for 1000+ global companies.
+&lt;p&gt;This endpoint provides ESG scores and important indicators for 7000+ global companies.
 The data is collected through company&#39;s public ESG disclosure and public sources.&lt;/p&gt;&lt;p&gt;Our ESG scoring models takes into account more than 150 different inputs to calculate the level of ESG risks and how well a company is managing them.
 A higher score means lower ESG risk or better ESG management.
 ESG scores are in the the range of 0-100.
-Some key indicators might contain letter-grade score from C- to A+ with C- is the lowest score and A+ is the highest score.&lt;/p&gt;
+Some key indicators might contain letter-grade score from C- to A+ with C- is the lowest score and A+ is the highest score.&lt;/p&gt;&lt;p&gt;Historical ESG data is available for Enterprise users. &lt;a href&#x3D;\&quot;mailto:support@finnhub.io\&quot;&gt;Contact us&lt;/a&gt; to learn more.&lt;/p&gt;

 ### Example